ganeti/ganeti/doc/design-2.0-cluster-parameters.rst

-A hypervisor parameter (or hypervisor specific parameter) is defined as a parameter that is interpreted by the hypervisor support code in Ganeti and usually is specific to a particular hypervisor (like the kernel path for PVM which makes no sense for HVM or KVM).
+A hypervisor parameter (or hypervisor specific parameter) is defined as a parameter that is interpreted by the hypervisor support code in Ganeti and usually is specific to a particular hypervisor (like the kernel path for PVM which makes no sense for HVM).

 Cluster parameters
 ~~~~~~~~~~~~~~~~~~